Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.

-- The Rockies have a 5.20 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.20 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to surrender 71 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- The Rockies surrender the fifth-most home runs in baseball (74 total, 1.3 per game).

+- Lamet will take the mound to start for the Rockies, his first this season.

 © 2023 Data Skrive.
 All rights reserved.